All in One: Seeds and Multigrain Bread

 Deflate, prove in loaf tin for 1/2 an hour (warm weather) till it takes the shape of a nice loaf and rises slightly above the tin.
 Ensure it doesn’t go flat or cracks.
 The bread will rise further while baking.

-Bake at 180 degrees Celsius for about 40 minutes, till done.
+Bake at 180 degrees C for about 40 minutes, till done.
 And that’s it!